rainbow-me/rainbow/README.md

 8. Open `rainbow-wallet/ios/RainbowWallet.xcworkspace` in XCode.

+9. Run the project by clicking the play button.

 ## CodePush

 In order to use code push you must be logged into the correct Microsoft App Center account.